TypoTales/Website/docs/_posts/2021-12-03-speed-and-consumables.md

 ---
 layout: post
-title: Design Discussion: Speed and Consumable Changes
+title: Design Discussion – Speed and Consumable Changes
 description: A first glimpse on what's going to change before the open beta starts.
 summary: A first glimpse on what's going to change before the open beta starts.
 ---